SamiaIslam22/Rock-Paper-Scissor-/README.md

 # Rock-Paper-Scissor-
-A simple rock paper scissor game using C++
+A simple rock paper scissor game using C++.